nacho-fel/nzyme-meeting-task-assistant/TECH_STACK.md

 ### RapidFuzz (`rapidfuzz>=3.6`)
 **Role:** Name normalisation for assignee resolution and task deduplication.
 **Why:** RapidFuzz is a fast, MIT-licensed implementation of the FuzzyWuzzy algorithms without the GPL dependency.
 Two algorithms are used:
-- `fuzz.ratio` — for name matching against the organisation database (catching typos, first-name-only references, and unicode normalisation differences).
+- `fuzz.ratio`: for name matching against the organisation database (catching typos, first-name-only references, and unicode normalisation differences).
-- `fuzz.token_set_ratio` — for task deduplication (order-insensitive, handles paraphrasing like "write the runbook for Atlas" vs "Atlas runbook — write it").
+- `fuzz.token_set_ratio`: for task deduplication (order-insensitive, handles paraphrasing like "write the runbook for Atlas" vs "Atlas runbook — write it").

 A threshold of 86 was empirically calibrated on the sample data to avoid false positives while catching genuine near-duplicates.